Skip to Content

 Enrolled voters receive a voting package through the mail and return their completed ballot paper in the reply paid envelope provided.

-For more information about voting, visit: LGA Council Elections
+For more information about voting, visit: Council Elections

 Enquiries